-Messages from Alumni
+A Message from Alumni

-- 1 Name of organization you belong to and current position in your workplace. - 2 How are you utilizing the knowledge acquired at the Graduate School of Governance Studies and your research achievements for your work and contributing to the government of your home country? - 3 Your message and advice to future applicants to Meiji University.
+- 1 Please describe your current work that you engage in? - 2 How are you utilizing the knowledge acquired at the Graduate School of Governance Studies and your research achievements for your work and contributing to the government of your home country? - 3 Your message and advice to future applicants to Meiji University.